-A family business since 1947
+A Family Business since 1947

 In 1947, Nicholas Ferro Sr., a native of Naples, Italy and self-trained jeweler, opened Essex Jewelers, a jewelry manufacturing company in Newark, New Jersey.
 By the mid-1960s Essex Jewelers had grown to become one of the leading ring designers and manufacturers in the country, serving over 1,500 retail jewelry stores with over 60 master jewelers employed.

 His son, Nicholas Ferro, Jr. grew up in the business, learning the trade and establishing his own relationships with vendors in New York City and around the world.
 Shortly after studying design at Pratt Institute and business at Pace University in the late 1960s, he inherited the manufacturing business when his father passed away.
-He continued running the business until he opened a small high-end retail store in Bernardsville, New Jersey in the 1970s while completing several diamond and colored stone certifications with the Gemological Institute of America.
+He continued running the business until he opened a small high-end retail store in Bernardsville, New Jersey in the1970s while completing several diamond and colored stone certifications with the Gemological Institute of America.
 From there Nicholas Jr. moved his wife and two young boys to Woodstock, Vermont to enjoy all that Vermont had to offer; blue skies, green grass and the chance to live his dream and open N.T.
 Ferro Jewelers, which he did in 1981.

 Nicholas Ferro Jr. has owned and operated N.T.
 Ferro Jewelers in Woodstock, Vermont for over 33 years.
 He is a registered Jeweler with the American Gem Society.
 In 1995, he won first prize for a diamond ring in the DeBeers Design Contest held in New York City.
 In the late 1990s, the store was awarded the AGTA Spectrum prize twice for custom designs.

 Bryan loved Stowe from a young age.
-He had fond memories or skiing Mt.
+He had fond memories of skiing Mt.
 Mansfield and going to dinners at Trapp Family Lodge.
 When, in early 2006, he was presented with the opportunity to lease a space in the historic Stafford building on Main Street, he jumped at the opportunity.
 This was his chance to fulfill his dream.
 In December of that year, the third generation of Ferro’s officially joined the jewelry business when Bryan opened the doors to Ferro Estate & Custom Jewelers.

 Bryan and Stephanie are committed to Stowe, helping their community by being proud supporters of the Stowe Area Association, Stowe Education Fund, Stowe Theatre Guild, Stowe Land Trust, Stowe Weekend of Hope, Stowe Vibrancy Committee, Helen Day Arts Center, North Country Animal League, Spruce Peak Performing Arts Center, Clarina Howard Nicols Center, Upper Valley Wood Fuel Bank, and many more local charities.